loxi5-web/laravel-subscription/README.md

             return null;
         }

-        // Return a \Laravel\Cashier\Plan\Plan by creating one from the database values return $plan->buildCashierPlan();
+        // Return a \Loxi5\Subscription\Plan\Plan by creating one from the database values return $plan->buildCashierPlan();

-        // Or if your model implements the contract: \Laravel\Cashier\Plan\Contracts\Plan return $plan;
+        // Or if your model implements the contract: \Loxi5\Subscription\Plan\Contracts\Plan return $plan;
     }